-Ms Aleisha Woodward, Director of Public Affairs, U.S. Embassy Dublin
+Director of the Public Affairs, U.S. Embassy Dublin

 Since joining the U.S. Foreign Service in 2009, Jen has worked as a Consular Officer for the U.S. Embassy in Tel Aviv, and as a Cultural Attaché at the U.S. Embassy in Islamabad where she directed the Mission’s $3.1 million Alumni Engagement Fund, in partnership with the United States Educational Foundation in Pakistan (USEFP).
 Prior to joining the State Department, Jen was the Editor of The University of Texas at Austin, College of Liberal Arts’ alumni magazine, and was a Senior Book Publicist with a literary PR agency.
 She earned a B.A. in Irish Studies from Southwestern University in Georgetown, Texas, and an M.A. in Mass Communication from Texas State University in San Marcos.